 BP Professional Development Awards

-Broadening Participation Travel Awards are intended to allow students, post-docs, and faculty members who are underrepresented and/or who enhance the diversity of experiences and perspectives within their field, geographic region, or institution to attend the SICB annual meeting, by helping to defray the costs of travel, lodging, and registration.
+Broadening Participation Professional Development Awards are intended to allow students, post-docs, and faculty members who are underrepresented and/or who enhance the diversity of experiences and perspectives within their field, geographic region, or institution to attend the SICB annual meeting, by helping to defray the costs of travel, lodging, and registration.
 Awards are typically capped at $500.
-Applicants will be asked to submit an on-line application (available at sicb.org/meetings/sicb-annual-meeting-2013/broadening-participation-travel-award-application/ in early fall of 2021) and to have one letter of recommendation submitted on their behalf.
+Applicants will be asked to submit an on-line application (available HERE starting in early fall) and to have one letter of recommendation submitted on their behalf.
 Please note that the application process for the BP award is separate from other SICB awards such as the Charlotte Magnum Student Support Program.
-In addition, BP travel awards are not restricted to students, and we are especially interested in ensuring that post-doctoral and junior faculty members have the support they need to attend the SICB meeting.
+In addition, BP professional development awards are not restricted to students, and we are especially interested in ensuring that post-doctoral and junior faculty members have the support they need to attend the SICB meeting.

 Meeting Mentorship Program

-The Broadening Participation Committee is again coordinating a meeting mentorship program for the 2021 meeting, in which junior SICB attendees will be matched to a more experienced student, post-doc or faculty member, who can provide networking opportunities, tips for getting the most out of the meeting, and general career advice.
+The Broadening Participation Committee coordinates a meeting mentorship program for the annual SICB meetings, in which junior SICB attendees are matched to experienced student, post-doc or faculty mentors who can provide networking opportunities, tips for getting the most out of the meeting, and general career advice.
 Mentors and mentees will be asked to contact each other before the meeting, to attend several talk/poster sessions or social events together during the meeting, and to contact each other after the meeting.
-If you are interested in potentially serving as a meeting mentor and/or mentee at the 2022 meeting, please check read the attached guidelines for mentors and mentees.
-If you are willing and able to participate in the program as described in the guidelines, please fill out the mentorship matching survey which will be posted on this site in early fall of 2021.
-Thank you for your interest in the BP Meeting Mentorship Program!
+Guidelines and applications for the Meeting Mentorship Program will be posted online ahead of the annual meeting registration deadline.

 This committee designs and promotes activities of the Society to increase the diversity of and inclusion in the membership of the Society and fields of integrative and comparative biology.